Dermot O'Leary

-Sean Dermot O'Leary (born 24 May 1973) is a British and Irish broadcaster.
+Seán Dermot Fintan O'Leary (born 24 May 1973) is an Irish broadcaster.
 He currently co-presents ITV's This Morning on Fridays, school holidays and bank holidays alongside Alison Hammond.
 He presented the talent show competition The X Factor on ITV from 2007 until its final series in 2018, with the exception of 2015.

 O'Leary began his radio career working as a disc jockey at Essex Radio.
 From 2001 to 2003, he was a presenter for London's indie rock station XFM.
 O'Leary joined BBC Radio 2 in 2004 and currently presents the Saturday morning breakfast show and since April 2022 Alternative Sounds of the 90's.

 Early life

-Sean Dermot O'Leary was born on 24 May 1973 in Colchester, Essex, the son of Irish parents Maria and Seán, both from County Wexford.
+Seán Dermot O'Leary was born on 24 May 1973 in Colchester, Essex, the son of Irish parents Maria and Seán, both from County Wexford.
 He spent many of his childhood summers in County Wexford and has always had an Irish passport.
-He attended primary school in Marks Tey in Essex and later joined St Benedict's Catholic College in Colchester.
+He grew up in Marks Tey, Essex, where he attended primary school, and later joined St Benedict's Catholic College in Colchester.
 His complacent attitude at school caused him to fail all but two of his GCSEs.
 Following that, O'Leary re-took his school-leaving qualifications.
 This allowed him to later start his A-Level courses at Colchester Sixth Form College.
 He eventually studied for a degree in Media Studies with Politics at Middlesex University.

 Growing up, he was a member of The Boys' Brigade Christian youth organisation.
 When he was in his late teens, he played American football for the Colchester Gladiators and the Ipswich Cardinals, where he wore the number 32.